basho/machi/prototype/README.md

 CORFU server & client specification.
 More details on the papers about CORFU are mentioned in the `corfurl/docs/corfurl.md` file.

+This code contains a QuickCheck + PULSE test.
+If you wish to use it, please note the usage instructions and restrictions mentioned in the `README.md` file.

 ## The demo-day-hack prototype

 TODO